pierantonioromano/graphcms-wordpress-import/README.md

 The first section is relative to your Wordpress environment.
 The first thing you have to do is to create an [Application Password for your REST API](https://artisansweb.net/how-to-use-application-passwords-in-wordpress-for-rest-api-authentication/); put user and the news created password in the $wpUserPwd variable.

+The two sample endpoints are for posts.
+The first one is needed to fetch post IDs.
+The second one is for the single API call.
+Notice the %d parameter, which will be replaced with post ID during the import.
+Feel free to customize them, according to the [Wordpress REST API reference](https://developer.wordpress.org/rest-api/reference/).
+If you are planning to add your custom Runners, remember to add the two new endpoints in the config.php file.

 The second section is relative to your GraphCMS environment.
-You can find your endpoints in your GraphCMS control panel, in the Project Settings / Api Access / Endpoint section; please notice the two endpoints, the first one is for content management, the second one is for assets upload.
+You can find your endpoints in your GraphCMS control panel, in the **Project Settings / Api Access / Endpoint** section; please notice the two endpoints, the first one is for content management, the second one is for assets upload.
-You should create a Permanent Auth Token, giving to it all the permissions you need; copy the token in the $graphCMS variable.
+You should create a **Permanent Auth Token**, giving to it all the permissions you need; copy the token in the $graphCMS variable.

+# Is the app ready for production?
+The answer is: it depends.